 Along with state funds, the highway program utilizes a portion of the federal funds that are allocated to the state.
 A federal funding forecast is prepared each year based on the latest apportionment information available.
 This forecast includes the various federal programs and identifies which funds are directed to locals though the MPO/RPA planning process, Highway Bridge Program and various grant programs.
 More information into the lowa DOT's programming process can be found at https://iowadot.gov/program\management/five-year-program.
-Changes in targeted funding may be adjusted on the passage of a new federal transportation act.
 Changes in targeted funding may also be required due to changes in the annual obligation limits set by the federal government.
 Any resulting reductions in MPO/RPA project level funding will not require an amendment to the STIP.
 Rather, adjustments to address reduced funding levels will generally be considered administrative modifications.
 The Office of Program Management will notify MPO's in writing of any target changes, and determine what adjustments are necessary.